Table of Contents

 As that emphasis suggests, the main products that the company produces are in the image above.
 These four products are designed to work as a treatment regimen to address the entire acne cycle.
 In theory, this means that the products should reduce the appearance of acne.

 However, reviews for the regimen are not especially encouraging.
-For example, on a site specifically focused on acne products reviewers gave the products an average of less than 3 stars.
+For example, on a site specifically focused on acne product reviewers gave the products an average of less than 3 stars.

 Some of the reviewers even noted that the products actually made their condition worse, rather than improving it.